Amazon ECS task definition parameters - Amazon Elastic Container Service

 Required: No

 The mount points for the data volumes in your container.
-This parameter maps to Volumes in the Create a container section of the Docker Remote API and the --volume option to docker run.
+This parameter maps to Volumes in the create-container Docker API and the --volume option to docker run.

 sourceVolume